Open research practices can be embedded at different stages of a project: Develop, Acquire, Process and Publish.

 Open source software can be useful when it comes to processing your research.
 If you are producing your own research software then sharing versions of your code alongside documentation as your project progresses allows other researchers to access, reuse, modify and redistribute your work.

 If you have created code or software to visualise or interrogate your research data then you can also preserve this in a data repository, alongside full documentation to help others verify your findings or reproduce your methodology.
-Guidance on this is provided on the Library's Research data management web pages.
+Guidance on this is provided in Research data management: a practical guide

 Open sourcing is key to sustainable software practice, defined by the Software Sustainability Institute (SSI) as ensuring that ”the software you use today will be available - and continue to be improved and supported - in the future”.